Summary

 There's the added burden of providing license evidence to the service provider every time you renew your subscription or SA.

-The cost ratio between SQL Server Enterprise and SQL Server Standard licensed per core is roughly 4:1.
-This is true for all kinds of licenses: new licenses with Software Assurance, SA renewal, or subscription licenses.
+The cost ratio between SQL Server Enterprise and SQL Server Standard, licensed per core, is approximately 4:1.
+This holds true for all types of licenses, including new licenses with Software Assurance (SA), SA renewals, and subscription licenses.

 Renewing Software Assurance is about 30-40% cheaper than acquiring new subscription licences.
-Before you cancel Software Assurance on unnecessary on-premises licences, see if you may reuse them on hosting or in the Cloud.
+Before cancelling Software Assurance on unnecessary on-premises licences, check if you may reuse them on hosting or in the Cloud.

 Types of licenses available under SPLA for SQL Server